Virginia safety Chris Cook battles UC's Mardy Gilyard at Senior Bowl practice. (AP photo)

 You wouldn't look for the Bengals to take a safety at No. 21, but there are enough here in the Senior Bowl to make one think they'll be able to get a good one with one of those four picks in the first three rounds.
 There is a trio for the North that is quite interesting because there are those that believe that cornerbacks Chris Cook of Virginia, Brandon Ghee of Wake Forest and Devin McCourty of Rutgers can also play safety.

 The 5-10, 190-pound McCourty may look a bit familiar to Bengals fans.
-One scout says “He’s got a bit of
+One scout says "He's got a bit of Leon Hall in him" when it comes to being physical.

 Bengals defensive coordinator Mike Zimmer watched Cook for about five minutes the other day and wondered if the 6-2, 203-pounder could be a candidate to play all five spots: Both safeties, both corners, and slot corner.
 Some people say he is and is a top 30-40 guy and long gone before the Bengals pick in the second round.